-The fair value of available-for-sale securities traded in active markets is based on quoted market prices at the reporting date.
+The fair value of securities traded in active markets is based on quoted market prices at the reporting date.
 The quoted market price used for financial assets held by the Group is the current bid price.

 Level 2 fair value measurements